 Roberts sees his punishment as a mishandling of justice.
 He’s doing time because he assaulted a commanding officer who ordered him and his men on a suicide mission that ended in disaster.
 His memories are eating him alive, and he is bitter about failing to save his men.
 None of them came back alive.
 Now he is in prison for fighting for what he believed in, kept under the watchful eye of both the Sergeant Major Wilson and a new staff sergeant, Williams (Ian Hendry), who sees his new job as an opportunity to torment prisoners, rather than reform them.
 When Wilson tells Williams about Roberts’ rebellious past, Williams immediately makes it a point for himself to abuse Roberts at every chance he gets.
 “The court martial broke you, but I’m gonna finish the job,” he growls at Roberts.
 “I’m gonna bust you wide open.”
 Roberts is unmoved: “I’ve got your number.
 You’d work as a dustman if they gave you a uniform and a couple of men to yell at.”

 As in other prison films, the men find little ways to revolt against the staff.
 There is a wonderful sequence in which Roberts, sick and tired of doubling up and down the hill, sits down for a break; staff sergeants are ordered to douse him with water, and in defiance he takes a shovel and counter-douses the staff with wet sand, inspiring the other four men to do the same.
 For one glorious moment, Roberts and his cellmates own the hill, and are rolling around in the sand like schoolboys.
-And there’s the later scene in which King, aggravated at Sergeant Wilson’s constant racial slurs, throws a tantrum, rips his uniform to pieces (“This is what I think of British justice!”) and parades around the camp in his underwear; this scene made black audiences cheer at the time.
+And there’s the later scene in which King, aggravated at Sergeant Wilson’s constant racial slurs, throws a tantrum, rips his uniform to pieces (“This is what I think of British justice!”) and parades around the camp in his underwear.

 In effect, the entire camp has a chance at rebellion in the wake of the death of Stevens, who fatally ends up a victim of Williams’ harassment: first Williams forces Stevens to double up the hill twice in a row, and then he forces him to double up the hill all by himself while wearing a gas mask.
 No human being could handle such agonizing pressure.
 There is a sad scene in which Stevens, clearly on the verge of a physical and mental breakdown and about to be doubled yet again by Williams, turns to Roberts in a last desperate attempt for help.
 “Please Joe, make him leave me alone,” he cries.
 “Please help me.
 I can’t take it any more.”
 In this beautiful moment, Roberts possibly sees in Stevens one of the men he failed to save on his suicide mission—and Williams, who stands back and grins at Stevens’ suffering, is the controlling commanding officer.
 But when Stevens finally collapses and dies in his cell, everybody--including Roberts--is laughing at him.